dmytro-rybak/kube-deployments/README.md

 Now, install the GitHub App for your GitHub repository.

 1. In your newly created GitHub App settings, navigate to **Install App**.
-2. Click **Install** and select only the helmcharts repository you created in the Step 3.
+2. Click **Install** and select only the repository you created in the Step 3.
 3. Confirm the installation.

 ### Step 6: Connect the GitHub App to Argo CD